Vinicius2m/Vinicius2m/README.md

 ### I'm web a fullstack developer.

-- 🙋‍♂️ I'm 21 years old and based in Fortaleza, Ceará, Brazil
+- 🙋‍♂️ I'm 22 years old and based in Fortaleza, Ceará, Brazil

 - 📖 I started studying full stack web development in May 2021 through the course (bootcamp) offered by Kenzie Academy Brasil, after a year I completed the developer training and gained a lot of experience.
-I currently work as a full stack developer at Devnology with new technologies like NextJS and Flutter.
+My last professional experience was as a full stack developer at Devnology with new technologies like NextJS and Flutter.

 #### Technologies seen so far:
  - HTML, CSS, JavaScript, TypeScript;